iiasa/message_ix/INSTALL.rst

 This will install the latest release of |MESSAGEix| from the `Python Package Index (PyPI) <https://pypi.org/project/message-ix/>`_.

 ..
 [1] See :ref:`install-extras` for an explanation of the ``[docs,report,tests,tutorial]`` extra requirements.
-   See the :ref:`Graphviz section <install-graphviz>` in the full guide for further requirements if you want to use :meth:`.visualize` or run the test suite.
+   See the :ref:`Graphviz section <install-graphviz>` in the advanced guide for further requirements if you want to use :meth:`.visualize` or run the test suite.

 Install from latest release using :program:`conda`